travetto/travetto/docs/MILESTONES.md

 * Converted all available files to `.ts`, only build scripts remain in `.js`

 #### Dependency Injection Enhancements
-* Using more interfaces where possible (and less reliance on abstract clasess)
+* Using more interfaces where possible (and less reliance on abstract classes)
    * This allows for better control at the cost of potentially duplicated functionality
 * Support for injecting/registering by interfaces
 * Better default behavior on multiple providers, with local code breaking ties.